yue-zhongqi/ifsl/readme.md

 This also includes implementation of our **NeurIPS 2020** paper  [Interventional Few-Shot Learning](https://arxiv.org/abs/2009.13000), which proposes IFSL classifier based on intervention P(Y|do(X)) to remove the confounding bias from pre-trained knowledge.
 Our IFSL classifier is generally applicable to all fine-tuning and meta-learning method, easy to plug in and involves no additional training steps.

 The codes are organized into four folders according to methods.
-The folder *finetune_MN_MAML* contains baseline and IFSL for fine-tuning, Matching Networks and MAML.
+The folder *MAML_MN_FT* contains baseline and IFSL for fine-tuning, Matching Networks and MAML.

 ## Dependencies